temporalio/documentation/docs/cli/schedule.md

 --end-time '2022-05-31T23:59:59Z'
 ```

-Temporal recommends setting the Overlap Policy to 'BufferAll' to run backfilled Workflows sequentially.
+Temporal recommends setting the Overlap Policy to `BufferAll` to run backfilled Workflows sequentially.

 Use the following options to change this command's behavior.